Ozempic Side Effects

 Nausea and vomiting side effects may indicate malabsorption of nutrients.
 These side effects may also affect mood and energy levels.
 Your doctor may recommend you avoid certain habits and foods that can make you nauseous.

-To avoid Ozempic side effects like nausea, eat slowly, monitor your diet or take anti-nausea meds.
-Side effects are common at first and gradually subside.
+To avoid Ozempic side effects like nausea, eat slowly, monitor your diet or take anti-nausea medication.
+Side effects are common at first and typically subside gradually.

 “Ozempic is a very effective medication to help treat Type 2 diabetes mellitus and promotes weight loss at the same time.
 However, it can be associated with significant side effects, so taking Ozempic only while under close monitoring with your physician is imperative for safe and effective treatment.”